Skip to main content

 Now that the Tekton Helm library is created, it is time to clone, modify and then apply it to the Kubernetes cluster.

-1. In the Components tab, click one of the custom-tekton-chart to enter the application menu:
+1. In the Projects tab, click one of the custom-tekton-chart to enter the application menu:

 2. Navigate to Branches and click to the Git button: